Yusuf II of Granada: Rule

 Yusuf II took the throne on 15 January 1391 (10 Safar 793 AH), the day of his father's death, and adopted the laqab (regnal honorific) of al-Mustaghni bi-llah ("He who is satisfied with God").
 He sent a letter that day to Alonso Yáñez de Fajardo, the Castilian adelantado of Murcia, confirming the continuation of the truce which Muhammad V had signed with John I in 1390.
 Although bilateral treaties typically expired on the death of either signatory, the 1390 treaty remained in effect because both successors – Yusuf and Henry III (r.
 1390–1406) – had also signed it.
 Yusuf maintained peace with Aragon, whose King John I had had good relations with Muhammad V. In March 1391, Yusuf sent the Aragonese king a letter notifying John of his father's death and his enthronement; the king replied with the customary condolences, expressing surprise at the sultan's delay in sending the letter.

 During the first year of his rule, Yusuf imprisoned the poet Ibn Zamrak (his father's vizier) in an Almerían dungeon.
-His reign was dominated by Khalid, his father's mawla, who became his first minister (al-qaim bi-dawlati-hi, "the officer of the his government").
+His reign was dominated by Khalid, his father's mawla, who became his first minister (al-qaim bi-dawlati-hi, "the officer of his government").
 Khalid imprisoned the sultan's three brothers; Yusuf did not hear about them again, and they died in captivity.
 Yusuf received a report suspecting Khalid of a conspiracy with Yahya ibn al-Saigh, the Jewish royal physician, to poison him.
 The sultan ordered them both executed; Khalid was bound and hacked to death with a sword in his presence, and Yahya was imprisoned and beheaded (or poisoned).

 Yusuf then took control of his government.
 A few months before his death, he faced another conspiracy led by his son Muhammad (the future Muhammad VII, r.
 1392–1408).
 Their conflict was resolved peacefully with the help of the Marinid sultan Abu al-Abbas Ahmad (r.
 1374–1384, 1387–1393), and Muhammad acknowledged his father's authority.

-In July 1292, Yusuf restored Ibn Zamrak as vizier.
+In July 1392, Yusuf restored Ibn Zamrak as vizier.
 He signed a five-year peace treaty with Aragon on 14 August which was similar to previous treaties.
 The treaty seemed to favour Aragon's Muslim subjects (mudejares); two weeks later, John I allowed them to appear in public without a distinctive, previously mandatory badge.
 On 29 August, John wrote a letter authorising the Muslims of Zaragoza to send a representative to the Nasrid court.
 The letter was never sent, however, probably because of the king's concern that it would provide a pretext for Granada to intervene in his internal affairs.